floatingfish80/Noise-Cancellation-Spectrographic-Methods/README.md

-# Audio Noise Cancellation Using Spectrographic Analysis
+# Noise Cancellation Using Spectrographic Analysis

 ## Description
 Developed a comprehensive audio signal processing pipeline in Python that captures, analyzes, filters, and enhances recorded audio using real-time techniques.